-Annual longline surveys have been recording sperm whale predation on catch since 1998 (Hanselman et al. 2008).
+Annual longline surveys have been recording sperm whale depredation on catch since 1998 (Hanselman et al. 2008).
 Sperm whale depredation in the sablefish longline fishery is widespread in the central and eastern Gulf of Alaska but rarely observed in the Bering Sea; the majority of interactions occur in the West Yakutat and East Yakutat/Southeast Alaska areas (Perez 2006, Hanselman et al. 2008).
 Sigler et al. (2008) analyzed catch data from 1998 to 2004 and found that catch rates were about 2% less at locations where depredation occurred, but the effect was not significant (p = 0.34).
 Hill et al. (1999) analyzed data collected by fisheries observers in Alaska waters and also found no significant effect on catch.
 A small, significant effect on catch rates was found in a study using data collected in Southeast Alaska, in which longline fishery catches in sets with sperm whales present were compared to catches in sets with sperm whales absent (3% reduction, t-test, 95% CI of 0.4-5.5%, p = 0.02: Straley et al. 2005).
-Undamaged catches may also occur when sperm whales are present; in these cases, sperm whales apparently feed off the discard.
+Sperm whales may be present during longline haul back without depredating; in these instances, it is presumed that whales are consuming discard.